Versión en Español

 The oven-baked pork roast is a cherished favorite among Chilean families throughout the seasons.
 With a bit of time and dedication, you can achieve an excellent result to share with everyone you desire.

-How to make Oven-Baked Pork Roast?
+How to Make Oven-Baked Pork Roast

 When preparing oven-baked pork roast, it’s crucial to obtain a good, fresh, and pink cut.
 Marinating it for at least 20 minutes is important, but for the full potential of this dish, marinate for 12 hours.

-Preparation: 50 minutes
+Prep Time: 50 minutes

-Cooking: 90 minutes
+Cook Time: 90 minutes

 Servings: 4 people